 We’ve all had our own experience with “The Talk”, whether as a child on the receiving end of it, or a parent trying to navigate a tricky conversation.
 Some of us may have had a positive experience, but most of us have memories of some of these ‘talks’ being terribly awkward.

-Secondly, these talks provide the necessary opportunities for parents to engage with their children in order to connect and relate to what’s going on for them in their lives, while building and strengthening your relationship.
-This relationship should be focused on providing your child with stability, safety and comfort to be able to talk and ask questions about all sorts of things.
+The reality is that it’s critical as parents that we talk to our children about puberty, periods, nocturnal emissions, sex and relationships and everything in between.
+The reasoning behind this is twofold.
+Firstly, it’s important for children to be given the necessary information so that they can be empowered, informed individuals.
+Secondly, these talks give parents an opportunity to engage with their children, helping them to connect and understand what’s going on in their child’s life.
+The parental relationship should be focused on providing your child with stability, safety and comfort to be able to talk and ask questions about all sorts of things.

 As you reflect and prepare yourself and your family for these open and ongoing conversations, here are some points to bear in mind.

 - Ongoing conversations are far more effective and helpful to your child than one-off talks covering a large range of topics, allowing bite-size information and processing.

 - Personal views and biases need to be considered so that we cautiously provide our children with the information they need, without imposing our own views and opinions, to help them make their own decisions in life.

 - Your child is an individual, and as such, they will develop at their own pace.
 Be careful that you don’t force a conversation just because you feel it is time, or because you discussed it with their sibling at the same age.

 - You don’t have to have all the answers!
 It’s okay if you don’t know everything.
 This can actually help demonstrate to your child that you’re only human, and gives the two of you a chance to answer the questions and explore the topics further together.

 You might also like: Is it okay to let our kids drink alcohol or are we breaking the law?